The Best and Worst Protein Powders

 Protein payoff: 18 grams per serving

-Milk the benefits of this tasty, plant-based protein powder by slipping it into one of your quick weight loss smoothies or protein shakes.
-The organic, vegan protein powder is made with hemp seeds, pumpkin seeds, and peas for an impressive punch of 18 grams of protein per serving—with no chemicals or artificial fillers.
+Milk the benefits of this tasty, plant-based protein powder by slipping it into one of your quick smoothies or shakes.
+The organic, vegan powder is made with hemp seeds, pumpkin seeds, and peas for an impressive punch of 18 grams of protein per serving—with no chemicals or artificial fillers.
 And while it may be gluten-free, soy-free and dairy-free, it's certainly rich in flavor.
 When you try this in a shake recipe that is originally dairy-based, you'd swear it was the real thing from its rich texture and flavor.
 Try their wild harvested vanilla or fair trade organic cacao powder swirled into a quick shake with half a frozen banana for an ice cream-like texture and a tablespoon of nut butter for satiating healthy fats and some extra protein.

 THE WORST PROTEIN POWDERS

 As we mentioned earlier, many protein powder labels read like the stock list of a chemistry lab.
 But don't let that science mumbo jumbo confuse you.
 Below we've found some standout examples of what you should avoid when picking out a powder.
 But keep in mind that there are many more out there that we weren't able to include.

 Eat This, Not That!
 Tip: You should typically stay away from really cheap powders, undisclosed sources of protein, a lot of sugar, artificial sweeteners, and hydrogenated oils.

 Why you should avoid it: It's full of artificial sweeteners.